moov-io/watchman/docs/config.md

     Enabled: true
 ```

-When enabled, Watchman will run as an MCP server over stdio instead of the HTTP server.
+When enabled, Watchman will serve MCP endpoints at `/mcp` (streamable HTTP) in addition to the standard HTTP API.
+(The MCP server is HTTP-based; no stdio mode is used.)

 ### Included Lists